 Extensive research has been very kindly undertaken for the Friends on those buried at the Mount Street Cemetery.
 Please click here to be taken to the research.

 Over the years various maps and plans of the cemetery have been drawn up.
 One was by Charles O'Neill in 1878 and another in 1959 by JE Earp.
 To view or download a PDF version of these maps click HERE

 Friends of Mount Street Cemetery – Archdiocese of Wellington

-The committee includes: Karen Adair (President), Vaughan Stagpoole (Secretary; descendant), Micaela Buckley (Convenor, records and research committee), Kevin Brown (Archdiocese), Andrew Wilks (Victoria University), Michael Desmond (descendant), Priscilla Williams and Ken Scadden
+The committee includes: Karen Adair (President), Vaughan Stagpoole (Secretary; descendant), Micaela Buckley (Convenor, records and research committee), Stephen Harrison (Archdiocese), Andrew Wilks (Victoria University), Michael Desmond (descendant) and Priscilla Williams.

 Before and After - The work of the friends: